10 Most Common FAFSA Errors and Issues

 Common FAFSA Issues and Errors

-Simple mistakes can cause a family’s Expected Family Contribution (EFC) to be much higher and may disqualify the student for need-based financial aid.
-PayForED hopes to minimize these mistakes and reduce the stress during the college application and financial aid season.
-Our software provides additional transparency to the financial aid process so that families get answers to their college funding and student loan questions.
+Simple mistakes can cause a family’s Student Aid Index (SAI) or the former (EFC) to be much higher.
+They can disqualify the student for need-based financial aid.
+PayForED hopes to minimize these mistakes and reduce the stress during the financial aid season by compiling a list of the most common FAFSA errors and issues.

 Here is a list of the 10 most common errors and issues to avoid: